MucellaHalime/Cafe-Menu/README.md

     CSS

 ## Description
-The cafe menu web page provides a list of coffee delights and snacks available at the "CAMPER CAFE" cafe.
+The cafe menu web page provides a list of coffee and desserts available at the "CAMPER CAFE" cafe.
 The web page is divided into two sections: "Coffee" and "Desserts"

 The "Coffee" section includes the following items: